-When I tried fishing for the first time, I was hoping to catch what would have been my own breakfast but I left the lake empty-handed.
+When I tried fishing for the first time, I was hoping to catch what would have been my own breakfast.
+Unfortunately, I left the lake empty-handed.
 I was unable to harvest those sardine-like delicacies known as sambaza because, unlike other fishermen, I lacked patience.

 I wasn’t a team player either.
 As we paddled in unison to our fishing spot, my fellow fishermen were singing songs I wasn’t familiar with.
 Singing boosted their morale and enhanced their cohesion.
 When this was happening, I was doubting my readiness to spend a whole night aboard their fishing vessel.

 I was actively involved in the process of casting nets and setting up lanterns used to attract fish.
 Then I found myself looking at my watch repeatedly and wondering how long would it take to catch something.
-Eventually, I made an arrangement to return to the shore and abandoned the crew before our mission was accomplished.
+Eventually, I made an arrangement to return to the shore.
+I abandoned the crew before our mission was accomplished.

 I hate to say this but I gave up and ran back to my comfort zone.
 I retreated to the warmth of my cozy room.
 Reflecting on this scenario, I can clearly see how the habit of giving up has led to other shortcomings in my life.